INTRODUCTION

 Net Transfers

 Net transfers are the net of transfers in and transfers out between all tax supported and non-tax supported funds in all agencies.
 The largest single transfer to the General Fund is the earnings transfer from the Liquor Control Fund to the General Fund.
-The transfer from the General Fund to Montgomery Housing Initiative to support the Executive's housing policy is the largest transfer to a non-tax supported fund.
+The transfer from the General Fund to Montgomery Housing Initiative to support the County Executive's housing policy is the largest transfer to a non-tax supported fund.
 The payment from the General Fund to the Solid Waste Disposal Fund for disposal of solid waste collected at County facilities is the next largest transfer to a non-tax supported fund.
 The level of transfers is an estimate based on individual estimates of component transfers.

 Debt Service Obligations